KevinArmbruster/AutoML-Information-Needs/workshop/Example.md

 Also, I can understand the plots for my top 3-4 variables more easily than if I optimize 10+ at the same time.

 ## Resulting Context
-*Describe the outcome and any advantages.
-Also, describe any new trade-offs or disadvantages this might introduce.*
+*Describe the outcome: any advantages, new trade-offs, or disadvantages this might introduce.*

-I create a list of hyperparameters I've decided to actively tune and to leave at the default value.
+I create a list of hyperparameters I've decided to actively tune and to leave at the default value.ll

-## Related Patterns
-*List any other connected patterns, goals, and problems, that are prerequisites, alternatives.*

-* Selecting search ranges per hyperparameter
-* HPO algorithm selection
-* Selecting of primary metric

 ## Known Uses
-*Please describe, if you know this pattern to be suitable for other contexts as well.
+*Describe, if you know this pattern is suitable for other contexts as well.
 Also, if you know it is unsuitable for certain contexts.*

 This is something I do in virtually every project.
-It's a fundamental part of the process in classic or deep learning, and visual and tabular data.
+It's a fundamental part of the process in classic or deep learning, visual and tabular data.
 I only skip it if I have less than 8 variabels.